BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 Welcome to BDU L-EARN!
 We are a Learn and Earn community started by [Block Devs United](https://bdu.dev), where you can **learn and earn crypto** at the same time!

 In BDU L-EARN, education is peer to peer, where students learn from and teach each other directly.
-Join the community here.
+Join the community [here](https://t.me/bdu_learn).

-The goal is train people with cryptocurrency skills, provide accessible means to earn crypto, and drive cryptocurrency adoption all at the same time
+The goal is to train people with cryptocurrency skills, provide accessible means to earn crypto, and drive cryptocurrency adoption all at the same time.

 This lesson introduces you to BDU L-EARN, and teaches you how to get started.